 Following the presentation, Pathfinders welcomed the expertise and contributions of stakeholders, all of whom expressed excitement about the Project and appreciated both the timeliness and holistic nature of same.

-We are grateful for the presence and recommendations of all organizations who joined the meeting and to the European Commission and Expertise France for their support in bringing our vision for TRP to life.
+We are grateful for the presence and recommendations of all organizations who joined the meeting.
 We believe the Project will serve to holistically address the unique and complete needs of African survivors, as they navigate a path towards self-sustainability and economic independence.

 We are also grateful to Expertise France for its implementation of TRP, a Project which is part of the Action to Support the Fight against Human Trafficking in the Gulf of Guinea (the “ALTP Project”).
 TRP is implemented within the framework of the ALTP Project, which is funded with the financial participation of the European Union, the Ministry for Europe and Foreign Affairs and the Ministry of Economy and Finance.
 This publication has been produced with the financial support of the European Union.
 Its content is the sole responsibility of Pathfinders Justice Initiative and does not necessarily reflect the views of the European Union.